Textualize/rich/docs/source/progress.rst

 Reading from a file
 ~~~~~~~~~~~~~~~~~~~

 Rich provides an easy way to generate a progress bar for reading a file.
 If you call :func:`~rich.progress.open` it will return a context manager which displays a progress bar while you read.
+This is particularly useful when you can't easily modify the code that does the reading.

 The following example shows how we might show progress for reading a JSON file::